aditecco/ditecco.me/__source/markdown/dtc-resume.md

 The coolest tech events in Italy, both big or small, are usually held only in major cities like Milan or Rome.
 I've been thinking of a way to bring them to Verona, my city, since 2009.
 It was only after 2 years, in 2011, that I founded [The Digital League:](/archive/the-digital-league/) a non-profit association aiming to bring the best national/international tech &amp; digital events to Verona.
 By gathering people around topics such as internet culture, tehnology, startup &amp; entrepreneurship, TDL aimed to create a local digital community.

-Here's a summary of TDL's activities:
+Here's the most significant achievements of TDL:

 * Founded The Collective, the first authentic coworking space in Verona;
 * Created DigitalDrink, a networking event that gave several startups the opportunity to pitch their product to a selected audience;